AN AUDIO-VISUAL EXPERIENCE

 If you're around Vienna, you can experience DILATE ENSEMBLE members live and without screen:

-On July 29 and 1st of August 2021 Gloria Damijan and Luisa Muhr will perform their Duo project Integral.
+On July 29 and 1st of August 2021 Gloria Damijan and Luisa Muhr performed their Duo project Integral.

 27.7.2021, 2:00 pm PDT